Utah Administrative Code

 (2) Duration.
 The NTEDP shall terminate no later than December 31, 2021.

 (a) An individual who wishes to participate in the NTEDP shall:

 (i) submit a completed application form to the Relay Utah office;

 (ii) provide medical documentation of:

 (C) severe speech impairment;

-(iii) demonstrate that the individual is receiving assistance from a low-income public assistance program administered by a state agency;
+(A) the individual is receiving assistance from a low-income public assistance program administered by a state agency; or

 (iv)(A) if applying for a tablet, certify that the individual has consistent access to a WiFi network; or